TurakhiaLab/TWILIGHT/README.md

 xcode-select --install # if not already installed brew install wget boost cmake tbb
 ```

+⚠️ To enable **GPU support**, the appropriate toolkit, libraries, and drivers must be installed and properly configured (CUDA for NVIDIA GPU or ROCm for AMD GPU).

 **Step 3:** Build TWILIGHT

 Our build script automatically detects the best available compute backend **(CPU, NVIDIA GPU, or AMD GPU)** and builds TWILIGHT accordingly.
 Alternatively, users can manually specify the desired target platform.

 Automatic build:
 ```bash